andygbannister/qurantools/readme.md

 Quran Tools needs to send the occasional email out to users.
 The most important of these are for user password resets, but it can be configured to send error/debugging messages to the admin/developers using the `email_qt()` and `email_error_to_qt()` functions.
 Currently, Quran Tools uses PHP's `mail()` tool - which is configured in `php.ini` with `sendmail_path` et al. We are aware the there are better mailing solutions (like [PHPMailer](https://github.com/PHPMailer/PHPMailer)).

+Run `php -i` and look at the top of the output to see what `php.ini` file you need to edit.

 ### Google Keys

-Quran Tools has an option for capturing Google analytics usage (and anything else Google related) via [Google Tag manager](https://tagmanager.google.com/).
+- (Optional) Quran Tools has an option for capturing Google analytics usage (and anything else Google related) via [Google Tag manager](https://tagmanager.google.com/).
 If you want to use this, then get a Google Tag Manager Code and use it for config in `qt.ini` (see below)

-Same goes for [Goggle recaptcha](https://www.google.com/recaptcha/admin) which is used to spot spam registrations.
+- Same goes for [Goggle recaptcha](https://www.google.com/recaptcha/admin) which is used to spot spam registrations.
 You'll need to add your site URL.
 Quran Tools currently only uses v3.
 For testing/local development, you'll need to add the URLs (preferably as a separate Google recaptcha site) as well.
+The password reset function relies on a Google ReCapthca key so this is not optional unless you edit the source code.

+### (Optional) Create .htaccess file for 404 error redirects

 ### qt.ini Configuration